What is Bioprinting?

 Tissue Model for Cancer Research

-2D tumour models have been utilized in cancer research for a long time, but they do not accurately depict the physiologically relevant environment because they lack cell-cell interactions.
+2D tumor models have been utilized in cancer research for a long time, but they do not accurately depict the physiologically relevant environment because they lack cell-cell interactions.
 3D bioprinting, on the other hand, enables accurate simulation of the disease microenvironment to investigate cancer development and spread.
 With a spatially mediated microenvironment and controlled cell density and cell-cell distance, many cell types can be bioprinted simultaneously to construct multicellular structures in a repeatable manner.
 HeLa cells can be bioprinted in a gelatin-alginate composite hydrogel to explore cell aggregation.
 These tissues can be utilized to research cancer progression and tissue structure and function changes throughout time.

 Patent Analysis - Bioprinting